 Foreword by Carol S. Dweck.

 Learning is learnable!
 Educators can explicitly teach not just content, knowledge, and skills, but also the positive habits of mind that will better prepare students to flourish both in school and in later life.
-And as ‘traditionalists’ fight for rigour and knowledge, and ‘progressives’ defend the increasing focus on character and well-being, Guy Claxton’s Learning Power Approach (LPA) brings resolution to this phoney and unnecessary war by offering teachers a win-win pedagogical formula that delivers good academic results while simultaneously turbocharging students’ independence, initiative, and love of learning.
+And as ‘traditionalists’ fight for rigour and knowledge, and ‘progressives’ defend the increasing focus on character and well-being, Guy Claxton’s Learning Power Approach (LPA) brings resolution to this phoney and unnecessary war by offering teachers a win-win way of teaching that delivers good academic results while simultaneously turbocharging students’ independence, initiative, and love of learning.

 In this groundbreaking book Guy distils fifteen years’ experience with his influential Building Learning Power method to provide a set of design principles for strengthening students’ learning muscles, and – together with a wealth of practical strategies and the supporting evidence that underpins them – details the small tweaks to daily practice that will help teachers attend more closely to the ways in which they can shape their students’ learning dispositions and attitudes.